Arthritis Care

 Now, let’s talk about the art of arthritis self-care.
 Imagine your body as a vintage car.
 It might need a little more TLC than a newer model, but it’s got character!

 Regular oil changes in the form of gentle exercise, hot and cold therapies, and maybe some yoga can keep you running smoothly.
+Staying physically active can help alleviate pain and improve joint function.

 And remember, there’s no shame in using aids like handrails or jar openers – it’s like having your own set of pit crew tools.